SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    then *f* is represented as follows:

-      - mappings:
+      - set of mappings:
          | [0, 0 -> 0]
          | [0, 1 -> 1]
          | [1, 0 -> 1]

-      - default value = 2
+      - default value: 2

-   In the DAG, there is a node for *f*, a node for the default value, and three nodes for each of the three mappings.
+   The DAG contains a node for *f*, a node for the default value, and three nodes for each of the three mappings.

 .. c:type:: yval_t